dase/Claims/README.md

 #### Former members

-[Li Wang](https://github.com/wangli1426) was Ph.D. student in East China Normal University.
+[Li Wang](https://github.com/wangli1426) was a Ph.D. student in East China Normal University.

-[Lei Zhang](https://github.com/egraldlo) was M.A. student in East China Normal University.
+[Lei Zhang](https://github.com/egraldlo) was a M.A. student in East China Normal University.

-[Shaochan Dong](https://github.com/scdong) was M.A. student in East China Normal University.
+[Shaochan Dong](https://github.com/scdong) was a M.A. student in East China Normal University.

-[Xinzhou Zhang]() was M.A. student in East China Normal University.
+[Xinzhou Zhang]() was a M.A. student in East China Normal University.

-[Yongfeng Li](https://github.com/NagamineLee) was M.A. student in East China Normal University.
+[Yongfeng Li](https://github.com/NagamineLee) was a M.A. student in East China Normal University.

-[Lin Gu]() was M.A. student in East China Normal University.
+[Lin Gu]() was a M.A. student in East China Normal University.

 #### Publications